aurielfournier/CV/Auriel_Fournier_CV.md

 <!---
 *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.
 *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
-Autumn Migration Habitat Use of Sora in the Mississippi Flyway -->
+Autumn Migration Habitat Use of Sora in the Mississippi Flyway
+--->

 10 **Fournier, A.M.V.**, Mengel, D.C., Krementz, D.G.
 Accepted *Virginia and Yellow Rail autumn migration ecology: synthesis using multiple data sets* **Animal Migration**

  9 **Fournier, A.M.V.**, Drake K.L., Tozer D.C.
-Accepted *Species distribution models improve isotope-based migratory connectivity estimates of wetland-dependent birds* **Journal of Avian Biology**
+In Press *Species distribution models improve isotope-based migratory connectivity estimates of wetland-dependent birds* **Journal of Avian Biology**

  8 **Fournier, A.M.V.**, Krementz, D.G.
 In Press *Confirmation of diving and swimming behavior in the Sora (Porzana carolina)* **Wilson Journal of Ornithology**